ZSHJoanna/pycs-diy/docs/tutorial/basic_lc.rst

 Cutting seasons
 ---------------

-The module :py:mod:`pycs.gen.sea` contains a class and functions to handle seasons.
+The module :py:mod:`pycs3.gen.sea` contains a class and functions to handle seasons.
 You can define seasons "by hand", but usually for cosmograil curves the default automatic season detection is fine.

 The concept of seaons can be important when defining microlensing representations.